Shockwave Animation in Pure Dart

 - Currently, each cell is its own

-.
+CellWidget.
+For an 11x9 grid, that's 99 CellWidget instances, each with its own State object,AnimationController,AnimatedBuilder,GestureDetector,Transform, andDecoratedBox.
 While Flutter is efficient, this overhead can add up for significantly larger grids.
-Can we refactor the grid to use a singleCustomPaint
+Can we refactor the grid to use a singleCustomPaintwidget and a singleAnimationController? - In

 Good luck to anyone who accepts the challenge!